BPS Spectra, Barcodes and Walls: Quantum geometry of compact threefolds

 The topological string free energy $F (X ; q, t) = \log Z_{\GV} (X ; q , t)$ was computed in \cite{Huang:2006hq} using the techniques outline above, up to high genus.
-Here $t$ represents the K\"ahler modulus of the Calabi-Yau, while $q= \e^{\ii \lambda}$, with $\lambda$ the topological string coupling.
-The integers $\GV_{g,d}$ are the Gopakumar-Vafa invariants of \cite{Gopakumar:1998ii,Gopakumar:1998jq}.
-The free energy $F (X ; q, t)$ has an interpretation as a certain coupling in the low energy $\cN=2$ supergravity.
-This term can be obtained by a one-loop computation in a constant graviphoton background, where it receives contribution from BPS particles engineered by an M2 brane wrapping a degree $d$ curve, in the M-theory limit of the type IIA string.
-The Gopakumar-Vafa invariant $\GV_{g,d}$ is a twisted supersymmetric index which captures the contribution of these particles to the effective coupling.
-The quantum numbers of these particles can be labelled by the representation of the little group $\rm SO(4) \sim SU(2)_L \otimes SU(2)_R$.
-It turns out that only supersymmetric particles with quantum number $g$ associated with representations of $\rm SU(2)_L$ of the form
+Here $t$ represents the K\"ahler modulus of the Calabi--Yau, while $q= \e^{\ii \lambda}$, with $\lambda$ the topological string coupling.
+The integers $\GV_{g,d}$ are the Gopakumar--Vafa invariants of \cite{Gopakumar:1998ii,Gopakumar:1998jq}.
+The free energy $F (X ; q, t)$ has an interpretation as a certain coupling in the low energy $\mathcal{N}=2$ supergravity.
+This term can be obtained by a one-loop computation in a~constant graviphoton background, where it receives contribution from BPS particles engineered by an M2 brane wrapping a degree $d$ curve, in the M-theory limit of the type IIA string.
+The Gopakumar--Vafa invariant $\GV_{g,d}$ is a twisted supersymmetric index which captures the contribution of these particles to the effective coupling.
+The quantum numbers of these particles can be labelled by the representation of the little group ${\rm SO}(4) \sim {\rm SU}(2)_L \otimes {\rm SU}(2)_R$.
+It turns out that only supersymmetric particles with quantum number $g$ associated with representations of ${\rm SU}(2)_L$ of the form

 contribute to the index.